ReexpressAI/Example_Data/tutorials/tutorial5_arxiv_recommender/README.md

 First, setup a Conda environment.
 If you do not have Conda installed, see https://conda.io/projects/conda/en/latest/user-guide/getting-started.html (This is not strictly required, but just simplifies managing your Python packages.
 Once installed, you can just run the following code as-is, without affecting your other Python environments.)

-In the Mac Terminal application, create a Conda environment with Python 3.10.9, and install the dependencies [feedparser](https://feedparser.readthedocs.io/en/latest/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/):
+In the Mac Terminal application, create a Conda environment with Python 3.10.9 and install the dependency [feedparser](https://feedparser.readthedocs.io/en/latest/):

 ```
 conda create -n "arxiv" python=3.10.9
 conda activate arxiv
 pip install feedparser
-pip install beautifulsoup4
 ```

-(For reference, we have most recently tested these scripts with feedparser version 6.0.11 and beautifulsoup4 version 4.12.2.)
+(For reference, we have most recently tested these scripts with feedparser version 6.0.11.)

 ### Run the script